 7. Skin Salve

 After several months, you will notice that your incision will heal into a scar.
-Many women say that their scars are still tender to the touch for months after surgery, and some say that it is still numb for up to a year.
-All of this is normal, but if you feel any pain, immediately consult with your doctor.
+Many women say that their scars are still tender to the touch for months after surgery, and some say it is still numb for up to a year.
+This is normal but immediately consult with your doctor if you feel any pain.
 If you’d like to help avoid having a noticeable scar, I recommend this balm or these scar sheets.
 These C-section recovery must-haves can help heal your scar and lessen its appearance.

 8. Loose Fitting Clothing